cnorick/curse-of-strahd-notes/Misc/Barovian Lore.md

 ### The Devil Strahd
 - [[Strahd Von Zarovich]] is a vampire, and he dwells in [[Castle Ravenloft]].
 No one is welcome at the castle
-- The devil [[Strahd]] is a curse placed on the land because of a forgotten sin of the Barovians' ancestors.
-(This)
+- The devil [[Strahd Von Zarovich|Strahd]] is a curse placed on the land because of a forgotten sin of the Barovians' ancestors.
+(This is untrue, but the Barovians believe it nonetheless)
+- A vampire must rest in tis coffin during the day.
+At night, it can summon wolves and vermin to do its bidding.
+A vimpire can transform into a bat, a wolf, or a cloud of mist.
+In it